-To learn more about other types of proxies and compare them effectively, read this article on our blog.
+To learn more about other types of proxies and compare them effectively, check out our Oxylabs proxy server article on our blog.
 You can also check out a detailed blog post on transparent proxies for an even deeper dive into this specific proxy type.

 As you probably know, any device on the internet is assigned a unique IP address.
 An IP is exactly what reveals your current geo-location and gives access to the user's details, such as city, street name, ZIP code, etc. Just like other proxy servers, a distorting proxy acts as an intermediary between you and the internet and, ultimately, protects your identity by passing a false IP address to the HTTP header.
 Then, it sends your request to a website of your choice and forwards its response back to you.

 Now that you know what a distorting proxy is and how it differs from other proxy types, let’s take a look at some of its most popular use cases.

 IP address shielding is the ultimate function of a distorting proxy.
 By assigning you with a false IP, it significantly increases the level of privacy and prevents hackers or malicious websites from accessing your sensitive information.